-A vendor should properly identify the accurate reason why the customer is requesting to return a product.
+A vendor should properly identify the accurate reasons why its customers are requesting to return certain products.
 This means that offering a drop-down list of possible reasons is not enough.
 You must request the customer to enter the reason for his request on a free field text area.
 As you collect those custom-written descriptions you will eventually find a pattern.
 Analyzing that pattern of product returns may help you uncover real and deeper understanding of why customers return some of your products.
 If you currently do not have a returns management software then you should seriously think about rolling out one.

 2. Failing to establish a good rule for rejecting returns is common mistake that is usually taken for granted.

 U.S. retailers lose between $9.6 billion and $14.8 billion annually from return fraud, according to research by the National Retail Federation (NRF) and the Loss Prevention Research Council.

 Unless you are selling very special types of products, do not allow your customers to send products back without your prior authorization.
 That practice leads to abuse.
 A very basic rule of a good product returns system is a way to enforce at least a basic gate keeping.
 The goal of this gate keeping is simply to validate if the customer has a valid reason for returning the item.
 It is fair to require customers to provide a valid reason for returning an item, not just because he the customer can request it.
 Ever heard of the expression "just because you can does not mean you should"?
 If a vendor fails to validate the customer's reason for return then he can expect a quick rise in customer returns; resulting in loss of revenue.